Sham-S08/InvoiceReconcileEnv/README.md

 | Early payment discount captured | `+0.10` |
 | Episode completion bonus | `+ 0.5 × final_grade` |

-Reward range: `[-1.0, 1.5]`.
+Reward range: `(-1.0, 1.5)`.
 Fully dense — signal provided at every step.
+All final episode scores returned by the environment are clamped strictly between **0.001 and 0.999** to satisfy the validator's "task scores out of range" check.

 ---